Nishita2005/border-intrusion-spatio-temporal-ml/README.md

-🛡️ BorderShield: Spatio-Temporal Intrusion AnalysisBorderShield is an AI-powered surveillance framework designed to transform raw movement data into actionable intelligence.
+🛡️ BorderShield: Spatio-Temporal Intrusion Analysis BorderShield is an AI-powered surveillance framework designed to transform raw movement data into actionable intelligence.
 By leveraging spatio-temporal machine learning, the system identifies suspicious patterns, reconstructs trajectories, and quantifies risk in real-time.

 Project Overview